 When does the annual fee get charged?

 For Capital One cards that have an annual fee, you will be charged the fee when you activate your card or after your first transaction, whichever comes first.
-In subsequent years your annual fee will be charged on your card’s anniversary.
-Many Capital One cards with annual fees do not charge the fee the first year.
+In subsequent years, the annual fee will be charged on your card’s anniversary.
+Many Capital One cards with annual fees waive the fee the first year.

 The annual fee for Credit One either is billed monthly or yearly.
-For the first year your annual fee will be billed to your account when it is opened and will reduce the amount of your initial available credit.
-For example, if your account is established with a credit line of $300 and your first year annual fee is $75, your initial available credit will be $225.
+For the first year, the annual fee will be billed to your account when it is opened and will reduce the amount of your initial available credit.
+For example, if your account is established with a credit line of $300 and your first year annual fee is $95, your initial available credit will be $205.
 In subsequent years, the annual fee will either be divided into 12 equal portions and one portion will be billed each month of the applicable year or the annual fee will be billed annually.

 Does it matter whether you choose Capital One or Credit One?